zapfdk/pyfootballscoring/README.md

 While creating and running the game, the package will keep track of the current game status and its validity regarding range of the values.

 ## Contributing
-Feel free to suggest more tests or features in the Issue Section put it as a pull request.
+Feel free to suggest more tests or features in the Issue Section or put it as a pull request.